-6. Which of the following is true according to the text?
+tel'in etmek KINAMAK condemn 6.
+Which of the following is true according to the text?

-- A) It is possible to use the wasted 90%. - B) There is no such thing as wasted 90%. - C) We can become more imaginative by using more of our brains. - D) It is unlikely for us to be motivated to work harder unless we are inspired by a possibility to use more of our brains. - E) The author of the text is an avid supporter of the idea that we only use 10% of our brains.
+A) It is possible to use the wasted 90%.

+B) There is no such thing as wasted 90%. israf edilen %90 diye bir sey yoktur

+C) We can become more imaginative by using more of our brains.

+D) It is unlikely for us to be motivated to work harder unless we are inspired by a possibility to use more of our brains.

+E) The author of the text is an avid supporter of the idea that we only use 10% of our brains.

+share: paylasmak (v) pay ,hisse (N)

+İsmail TURASAN - YDS

 One of my favourite brain myths is the idea that we only use 10% of it.
-First of all, it is important (7) to be asked / to ask the question - 10% of what?
+First of all, it is important (7) asking / to ask the question - 10% of what?
 If it is 10% of the regions of the brain to which people are referring, this is the easiest idea to (8) "quash."
-Using a technique called functional magnetic resonance imaging, neuroscientists can place a person inside a scanner and see which parts of the brain are activated (9) given that / when they do or think about something.
-A simple action like clenching and unclenching your hand or saying a few words requires activity (10) in / of far more than a tenth of the brain.
-Even when you think you are doing nothing your brain is doing rather a lot - (11) whether / either it is controlling functions like breathing and heart rate, or recalling the items on your to-do list.
+Using a technique called functional magnetic resonance imaging, neuroscientists can place a person inside a scanner and see which parts of the brain are activated (9) then they do or think about something.
+A simple action like clenching and unclenching your hand or saying a few words requires activity (10) in / to far more than a tenth of the brain.
+Even when you think you are doing nothing, your brain is doing rather a lot - (11) whether / either it is controlling functions like breathing and heart rate or recalling the items on your to-do list.

-- 8. "quash" is closest in meaning to ----.
+8. "quash" is closest in meaning to ----.

-- A) inspect
+A) believe

-- B) overwhelm

-- C) deploy
+C) deploy sel

-- D) condemn
+D) condemn k hamal

-- E) surpass
+E) surpass exceed